Inverse magnetocaloric effect and phase separation induced by giant van Hove singularity in itinerant ferromagnetic metal: Introduction

+The FOPT typically is accompanied by some sample heterogeneity (phase separation).
+In localized electron magnets, phase separation is manifested in charge density uniform sample which contains regions with different composition and crystal structures.
+To explain it one needs to take into consideration some additional degrees of freedom such as boundary effects, crystal structure transition, magnetoelastic coupling, and so on.

+For the itinerant systems there appears additional scenario of phase separation---pure \textit{electronic} phase separation~[52].
+The electronic phase separation manifests itself by regions with different conducting electron charge density while lattice structure may be the same for the whole sample.
+However, such conducting electron charge density redistribution may be followed by crystal structure transition.

+Here in our paper we consider only the electronic phase separation scenario, which is physically quite different from phase separation in localized magnetic moment systems but requires its own theoretical development.

 Previously some theoretical studies of MCE in materials and corresponding models with FOPT were performed.
 A Monte-Carlo-based solution of the Potts-Blume-Emery-Griffiths model was used to investigate a series of Ni$_{45}$Co$_{5}$Mn$_{37}$In$_{13}$~\cite{Comtesse2014} and Ni-Co-Mn-(Sn,Al) alloys~\cite{Sokolovskiy2018}, which have two phase transitions with direct and inverse MCE.
-Within the Potts-Blume-Emery-Griffiths model, the inhomogeneity arising during the FOPT was taken into account by introducing an additional term to the Hamiltonian responsible for a disorder, which simulates the mixing of martensitic and austenitic phases.
-Investigation of MCE in~the~case of~SOPT for the mean-field treated Hubbard model for different bare densities of states was performed in~Refs.~\onlinecite{Oliveria10,2017:Igoshev}.
-Theoretical study of MCE for FM-AFM FOPT including also ferrimagnetic states, taking into account the possibility of phase separated state formation within the Hubbard model was performed for Bethe~\cite{2021:Ivchenko} and square~\cite{2023:Igoshev_MCE_PS_square_lattice} lattices.
+Within the Potts-Blume-Emery-Griffiths model, the inhomogeneity arising during the FOPT was taken into account by introducing an additional term to the Hamiltonian responsible for a disorder, which~simulates the mixing of martensitic and austenitic phases.
+Investigation of MCE for the~Hubbard model within Hartree-Fock approximation for different lattices under the assumption that phase transition of the second order was performed in~Refs.~\onlinecite{Oliveria10,2017:Igoshev}.
+Theoretical study of MCE for FM-AFM FOPT within the same model and approximation taking into account both ferrimagnetic phases and the possibility of phase-separated state formation was performed for Bethe~\cite{2021:Ivchenko} and square~\cite{2023:Igoshev_MCE_PS_square_lattice} lattices.